0

 04

-Tokyo, Osaka, Kyoto all have growing dedicated vegan scenes.
-Look for 完全菜食 (kanzen saishoku), ビーガン, ヴィーガン, or プラントベース — all used interchangeably on menus and Instagram.
-HappyCow lists are unusually reliable here.
+Tokyo, Osaka, and Kyoto all have growing specialist vegan scenes.
+Look for 完全菜食 (kanzen saishoku), ビーガン, ヴィーガン, or プラントベース on menus and signage.
+HappyCow listings for Japan are unusually well-maintained.
+Tokyo alone has over 900 listings.
+Plan meals around these venues on any day you are not in a shojin ryori or depachika environment.

 Know Before You Go